 There are, as you might guess, spam issues.
 As a result, I am doing two significant things

-2a.
 I’m now including @yahoo.com email addresses in this, to save myself cleaning-out time.
 I haven’t had a legitimate registration from Yahoo yet.
 If you really do have a Yahoo email address, and you really want to register, sorry, but you’re going to have to go get a Gmail account or something, because the spammers have poisoned that domain.
 Update: It has also been necessary to add @hotmail because of a particularly persistent spammer.
 Again, I’ve never gotten a legitimate registration from there.
+Updated update: I’ve switched anti-spam plugins; yahoo and hotmail are viable again, assuming the filter doesn’t have some other reason to reject an email address.

 Theoretically, these steps shouldn’t inconvenience any real users, and will make it difficult for the spamscum to clutter up this place.
 After all, I assume y’all really want me to be writing code, not cleaning out blog spam.